Diophantine problems over tamely ramified fields: Introduction

 \section{Introduction}

 The decidability of the $p$-adic numbers $\Q_p$, established by Ax-Kochen \cite{AK} and Ershov \cite{Ershov}, still remains one of the highlights of model theory.
-It motivated several decidability problems both in mixed and positive characteristic: \begin{itemize}

-\item In mixed characteristic, Kochen \cite{Kochen} showed that $\Q_p^{ur}$, the maximal unramified extension of $\Q_p$, is decidable.
-More generally, by recent work in \cite{AJ} and \cite{Lee}, we have a good understanding of the model theory of unramified and finitely ramified mixed characteristic henselian fields. \item In positive characteristic, our understanding is much more limited.
-Nevertheless, by work of Denef-Schoutens \cite{Den}, we know that $\F_p((t))$ is \textit{existentially} decidable in $L_t$, modulo resolution of singularities.
-In geometric terms, one has an algorithm to decide whether a Zariski open subset $W$ of a scheme $X$ of finite type over $\F_p(t)$ has an $\F_p((t))$-rational point.
-In fact, Theorem 4.3 \cite{Den} applies to show that any finitely ramified extension of $\F_p((t))$ is existentially decidable relative to its residue field. \end{itemize} The situation is less clear for \textit{infinitely} ramified extensions of $\Q_p$ and $\F_p((t))$.
-Macintyre discusses two such interesting extensions on pg.140 \cite{Mac}.
-The author has shown in \cite{KK} that these fields are (existentially) decidable relative to their characteristic $p$ analogues.
-However, to my knowledge, there is not yet a proven example of an infinitely ramified \textit{algebraic} extension of $\Q_p$ (resp. $\F_p((t))$) which is (existentially) decidable in $L_{val}$ (resp. $L_t$), other than their algebraic or separable closures.\footnote{The works \cite{AnscombeFehm} and \cite{Kuhl2} give (existential) decidability results in the weaker language $L_{val}$ and are also restricted in the equicharacteristic setting. }\\
+It motivated several decidability results both in mixed and positive characteristic: \begin{itemize} \item In mixed characteristic, Kochen \cite{Kochen} showed that $\Q_p^{ur}$, the maximal unramified extension of $\Q_p$, is decidable.
+More generally, by work of \cite{Ziegler}, \cite{Ershov}, \cite{Bas2}, \cite{Bel} and more recently \cite{AJ}, \cite{Junguk} and \cite{Lee}, we have a good understanding of the model theory of unramified and finitely ramified mixed characteristic henselian fields. \item In positive characteristic, our understanding is much more limited.
+Nevertheless, by work of Denef-Schoutens \cite{Den}, we know that $\F_p(\!(t)\!)$ is \textit{existentially} decidable in $L_t=\{0,1,t,+,\cdot\}$, modulo resolution of singularities.
+In fact, Theorem 4.3 \cite{Den} applies to show that any finitely ramified extension of $\F_p(\!(t)\!)$ is existentially decidable relative to its residue field. \end{itemize} The situation is less clear for \textit{infinitely} ramified extensions of $\Q_p$ and $\F_p(\!(t)\!)$.
+Macintyre discusses two such interesting \textit{wildly ramified} extensions on pg.140 \cite{Mac}, namely $\Q_p(\zeta_{p^{\infty}})$ and $\Q_p^{ab}$.
+The author has shown in \cite{KK} that these fields are (existentially) decidable relative to the perfect hulls of $\F_p(\!(t)\!)$ and $\overline{\F}_p(\!(t)\!)$ respectively in the language $L_t$.
+Another interesting example is $\Q_p(p^{1/p^{\infty}})$, which is also (existentially) decidable relative to the perfect hull of $\F_p(\!(t)\!)$ in $L_t$.
+However, the main results of \cite{KK} do not say anything about whether any of these fields is actually decidable or even existentially decidable.

-This paper addresses the case of \textit{tamely} ramified extensions of $\Q_p$ and $\F_p((t))$, modulo resolution of singularities.
-We obtain the following general result, from which all the applications will be deduced: \begin{Theor} Assume Conjecture \ref{R}.
-Suppose $(K,v)$ and $(L,w)$ are henselian and tamely ramified over the defectless discrete valued field $(F,v_0)$.
-If $RV(K)\equiv_{\exists,RV(F)} RV(L)$, then $K\equiv_{\exists,F} L$ in $L_{r}$. \end{Theor} Theorem \ref{mainA} specializes to well-known results for residue characteristic $0$ or mixed characteristic \textit{unramified} valued fields.
-At the same time, it implies the conditional decidability results of Denef-Schoutens \cite{Den} for $\F_p((t))$ and its finite extensions.